foroozandehgroup/nmrpoise/docs/customcf.rst

 Logging
 =======

-As noted above, printing anything to stdout will cause the optimisation to crash.
+As noted above, printing anything to ``stdout`` will cause the optimisation to crash.
+The reason for this is because ``stdout`` is reserved for communication between the POISE backend (the Python 3 component) and frontend (which runs in TopSpin).
 Please use `log()` instead, which will print to the ``poise.log`` file in the expno folder.

-I'm not entirely sure what printing to stderr does (I suspect it is lost; or it's possible that it will be printed to the terminal window used to open TopSpin on Windows/Linux systems).
+It works in exactly the same way as the familiar ``print()``, and accepts the same kind of arguments.

 .. autofunction:: log